HealthHealth

 Even though immunisation is freely available, and the goal is for it to be universal, it is voluntary and there is growing evidence that some parents choose not to immunise their children.
 A “worldwide increase in vaccine hesitancy and refusal” has been described as a threat to the public health achievements in controlling and preventing infectious diseases.5 At a country level, vaccine sentiment and voluntary compliance is inversely correlated with socio-economic status (i.e. compliance is lower in wealthy countries than in poorer ones).6

-The completion rates for “basic immunisation” (BCG, three doses of STaP-IPV-Hib, and one dose of measles vaccine) in the South African Demographic and Health Survey of 2016 were substantially lower than those recorded in the District Health Information System (at 61%, compared with 77%).
-The reason for this discrepancy is not clear, but it is important to note that compliance was highest in the poorest wealth quintile (66%) while the richest quintile was lower, at 60%7.
-This suggests an inverse correlation between socio-economic status and immunisation in South Africa, a highly unequal country.
+The completion rates for ‘basic immunisation’ in the South African Demographic and Health Survey of 2016 were substantially lower than those recorded in the District Health Information System for the same year (at 61%, compared with 77%).
+The reason for this discrepancy is not clear, but it is important to note that compliance was highest in the poorest wealth quintile (66%) while the richest quintile was lower, at 60%.7 This suggests an inverse correlation between socio-economic status and immunisation in South Africa, a highly unequal country.

 1 Dlamini N (2019) Chapter 8: Immunisation.
 In: Massyn N, Pillay Y & Padarath A (eds) District Health Barometer 2017/2018.
 Durban: Health Systems Trust.